Bobbyztz/chinawords/app/components/fileTree.md

 ## Navigation and Layout Components

 - **BiophilicFooter.tsx** - Footer component used on all pages
-- **BiophilicNavigation.tsx** - Alternative navigation component
-- **ChinawordsNavigation.tsx** - Main navigation component used on most pages
+- **ChinawordsNavigation.tsx** - Main navigation component used on all pages

 ## Section Components (Used on Homepage)